Wisconsin River: Early

-In 1673, French missionary Jacques Marquette and French-Canadian explorer Louis Joliet, with their crew of five Metis arrived near the headwaters of Fox River.
-From there, they were told to portage their two canoes in a distance of slightly less than two miles through marsh and oak plains to the Wisconsin River.
+In 1673, French missionary Jacques Marquette, French-Canadian explorer Louis Joliet, five voyageurs, and two Miami guides arrived near the headwaters of the Fox River - modern-day Portage.
+From there, they portaged their two canoes slightly less than two miles through marsh and oak plains to the Wisconsin River.
+They then continued downstream to the Wisconsin's mouth, entering the Mississippi on June 17.

-The first documented exploration of the Wisconsin River by Europeans took place in 1673, when Jacques Marquette and Louis Jolliet of France canoed from Lake Michigan up the Fox River until they reached the present-day site of Portage in early June.
-At this location, the Wisconsin and Fox rivers are only 2 miles (3.2 km) apart, so the explorers could portage from the Fox to the Wisconsin River.
-They then continued downstream 200 miles (320 km) to the Wisconsin's mouth, entering the Mississippi on June 17.
 Other explorers and traders would follow the same route, and for the next 150 years the Wisconsin and Fox rivers, collectively known as the Fox-Wisconsin Waterway, formed a major transportation route between the Great Lakes and the Mississippi River.